In the Shadow of Kilimanjaro: Plot

 The next day, Lee is attacked and almost killed by a troop of baboons, but is saved by Jack.
 The mining outpost is also attacked by a large troop of baboons, but everyone escaped.
 Chris gets a report of a supply truck that crashed 10 miles away from Namanga.
 Chris, Jack, and two miners, Odom and Uto, travels to the site.
 Uto explores the area and finds that almost everything has been stolen.
 The others find a troop of baboons with the supply.
 Chris scares them off and Jack explores the flipped supply truck.
 The troop of baboons returns, now more fierce, Chris, Odom, and Uto takes of on the jeep, leaving Jack behind.
-Meanwhile, Tshombe flies Lucille flies out of town, but are attacked and killed by a stowaway baboon.
+Meanwhile, Tshombe flies Lucille out of town, but a stowaway baboon on the plane attacks them, forcing the plane to crash, killing all three of them.

 When Chris returns, he gets a report about a local school getting attacked.
 He sends Odom and Uto to take care of the situation.
 Jack bribes the troop of baboons and successfully escapes.
 He hot wires an abandoned bus and meets up with Chris.
 They all head to the school and successfully saves everyone.

 The entire town is barricaded inside a local hotel, with the miners guarding the area.
 The teacher, Linda, is suddenly killed by a baboon that broke into the hotel.
 The miners protect the locals, while Chris and Jack fights off the horde of monkeys.
 Chris is knocked out when it suddenly rains.
 The rain scares away the baboons and causes the town's drought to finally be over.